turnerbenjamin/mb230_revision_notes/3_contact_center/2_channels.md

 We need a:
 - Facebook page with Messenger enables
 - Facebook application
-- To add CS webhooks to the Facebook Appolication
+- To add CS webhooks to the Facebook Application

 On the Customer Service side we need an App Id and App secret.